codeforcroatia/assets/README.md

 ## Acknowledgments

 Inspiration for this comes from a.okfn.org.
+This repository, it's code and some multimedia are based on [github.com/github/opensource.guide](https://github.com/github/opensource.guide).
+Content is used under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license and code is released under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).